 These problems occurred as soon as three days after taking Byetta, and as long as two years after starting a regimen of Byetta.
 91% of the patients required hospitalization.
 Of the patients who reported problems after taking Byetta, four died, eighteen required dialyses, and two had subsequent kidney transplants.
 In some cases, the injured patients had pre-existing kidney disease, but some patients had no prior history of kidney problems.

 The FDA’s Byetta warnings come on the heels of a March 2009 warning by the United Kingdom about kidney injuries following the use of Byetta.
 The U.K. warned that Byetta should not be used by patients with an end-stage renal disease or severe renal impairment.

 Acute renal failure and renal insufficiency may cause the following symptoms and side effects:

 - Changes in urination (color, frequency, amount)

-- Unexplained swelling in the extremities
+- Unexplained swelling of the extremities

 - Increased blood pressure

 What Does The Manufacturer Say About The Kidney Dangers Of Byetta?

 Amylin and Lilly issued a “Dear Doctor” warning letter to healthcare physicians in October, 2009.
 In this letter, the manufacturer noted that acute renal failure was added to the Byetta prescribing information as postmarket adverse events.
 In the letter, they gave the following warning: